 Unlike letting them run wild on YouTube with their iPad, sticking on an audiobook allows you to control what your child is exposed to and forces them to use their imagination to engage with something — much healthier than mindless auto-playing video content.

 Silly short stories will have them cracking up the whole trip.
-While magical tales of adventure will have them eagerly anticipating the journey home – just make sure you through in some suitable headphones!
+While magical tales of adventure will have them eagerly anticipating the journey home.
+You can even try podcasts for toddlers too!
+Just make sure you throw in some suitable headphones if you don’t want to hear the same shows on repeat for hours on end!

 Get creative with your stops